mabecyy/learngit/readme.txt

-this is first git file
+this is modify git file